awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 + On Multi\-AZ DB instances, you can only natively restore databases that are backed up in the full recovery model\.
 + Restoring from differential backups on Multi\-AZ instances isn't supported\.
 + Calling the RDS procedures for native backup and restore within a transaction isn't supported\.
 + Use a symmetric AWS KMS customer master key \(CMK\) to encrypt your backups\.
 Amazon RDS doesn't support asymmetric CMKs\.
-For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.
+For more information, see [Using symmetric and asymmetric keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.
 + Native backup files are encrypted with the specified AWS KMS CMK using the "Encryption\-Only" crypto mode\.
 When you are restoring encrypted backup files, be aware that they were encrypted with the "Encryption\-Only" crypto mode\.
 + You can't restore a database that contains a FILESTREAM file group\.

 If your database can be offline while the backup file is created, copied, and restored, we recommend that you use native backup and restore to migrate it to RDS\.
 If your on\-premises database can't be offline, we recommend that you use the AWS Database Migration Service to migrate your database to Amazon RDS\.
-For more information, see [ What Is AWS Database Migration Service?](https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html)
+For more information, see [ What is AWS Database Migration Service?](https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html)

 Native backup and restore isn't intended to replace the data recovery capabilities of the cross\-region snapshot copy feature\.
 We recommend that you use snapshot copy to copy your database snapshot to another AWS Region for cross\-region disaster recovery in Amazon RDS\.
-For more information, see [Copying a Snapshot](USER_CopySnapshot.md)\.
+For more information, see [Copying a snapshot](USER_CopySnapshot.md)\.

-## Setting Up for Native Backup and Restore<a name="SQLServer.Procedural.Importing.Native.Enabling"></a>
+## Setting up for native backup and restore<a name="SQLServer.Procedural.Importing.Native.Enabling"></a>

 To set up for native backup and restore, you need three components: